jaedb/silverstripe-social-feed/README.md

 **Overview**
 - Loads your Twitter and Facebook feeds
-- Hook can be placed anywhere in your article content with `$SocialFeed` string.
+- Hook can be placed anywhere in your templates with `$SocialFeed` string.
 - Configure the module from within the CMS Settings / Social Feed tab

 **Installation**